top of page

 These are some of the questions you should ask yourself to find out when your brain is most alert and productive.

-It is important to take regular breaks during your study sessions to rest your brain and body.
+Whatever time you choose to study, it is important to take regular breaks during your study sessions to rest your brain and body.
 You can take a 5-minute break every 25 minutes, or a 15-minute break every hour, whichever suits you best.

 During your breaks, you can stretch, drink water, eat a healthy snack or listen to relaxing music.